comments-ink/django-comments-ink/docs/index.rst

 [3.0.0] -
 --------------------

-    * Fixes issue `#194 <https://github.com/danirus/django-comments-xtd/issues/221>`_, about the :setting:`COMMENTS_HIDE_REMOVED` setting and the new :setting:`COMMENTS_XTD_PUBLISH_OR_WITHHOLD_NESTED`.
+    * Fixes issue `#194 <https://github.com/danirus/django-comments-xtd/issues/221>`_, about the :setting:`COMMENTS_HIDE_REMOVED` setting and the new :setting:`COMMENTS_INK_PUBLISH_OR_WITHHOLD_NESTED`.
 Up until v3.0.0 removed comments were listed but their content were not displayed.
 They showed a "comment has been removed" message instead.
 That behaviour didn't fully comply with the :setting:`COMMENTS_HIDE_REMOVED` setting of django-comments, the parent app.
 By default :setting:`COMMENTS_HIDE_REMOVED` is ``True``, which has the effect of hiding removed comments.
 As of v3.0.0 this is also the behaviour of django-comments-xtd.
-Additionally a new setting :setting:`COMMENTS_XTD_PUBLISH_OR_WITHHOLD_NESTED` has been created to control whether nested comments of a comment being removed or approved will be withhold or published.
+Additionally a new setting :setting:`COMMENTS_INK_PUBLISH_OR_WITHHOLD_NESTED` has been created to control whether nested comments of a comment being removed or approved will be withhold or published.

 [2.9.5] - 2021-12-14
 --------------------